opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/analyze-mediapackage-woh.md

 Parameter Table
 ---------------

+If no configuration keys are specified, workflow instance variables will be set for every mediapackage element.

+If no mediapackage element matches a configuration key, no workflow instance variables will be set for that key.
+For example, the operation will never generate `presentation_work_exists=false`.

 |Configuration Key|Example            |Description                                       |
 |-----------------|-------------------|--------------------------------------------------|
 |source-flavors   |`*/work`           |The comma separated list of flavors of the elements we are interested in. |